bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 additional terms that can be included in the corresponding JSON file.

 #### Pulse gradient timing information

+Although the *b*-value is the most common way to convey gradient strength, it does not unambiguously depict the sampled coordinate in *q*-space.
+The relationship between each *b*-vector and its corresponding *q*-space coordinate can be calculated with the `BigDelta` and `SmallDelta` metadata fields in the corresponding JSON file.

 | Field name     | Definition                                                                                                                                                                                                                                                                |
 | :------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |